İzmir Tınaztepe University

-İzmir Tınaztepe University (İzmir Tınaztepe Üniversitesi) is a private university in İzmir, Turkey.
+İzmir Tınaztepe University (IZTU) (İzmir Tınaztepe Üniversitesi) is a private university in İzmir, Turkey.
 The university is teaching on the field of health sciences.

 History

 İzmir Tınaztepe University was founded by Ses Health, Education and Sports Foundation on 18 May 2018, with the Law numbered 7141 which was published on the Resmî Gazete.
 There are three faculties, a vocational school and an institute within the university.
 The university had started education and training on 2020-2021 academic year. İzmir Tınaztepe University had given its first graduates on 24 June 2022, from the Vocational School of Health Services and the Graduate School.